bookschool/org/div/notes/Physical Science/17 Magnetism and Electromagnetism/17 Magnetism and Electromagnetism.md

 To understand how electrical energy is supplied by your electric company, you need to know how current is produced.
 A magnet can make, or induce, current in a conductor, such as a wire, as long as there is motion.
-INE An electric current is induced in a conductor when the -onductor moves through a magnetic field.
+An electric current is induced in a conductor when the conductor moves through a magnetic field.
 Generating electric current from the motion of a conductor through a magnetic field is called **electromagnetic induction**.
 Current that is generated in this way is called induced current.